jharencar/cati_soil_popgen/README.md

 ## Contents:
 ### code:
-`GDM_script.r` - code for the Generalized Dissimilarity Matrix analysis \
+`GDM_script.r` - code for the Generalized Dissimilarity Model analysis \
 `Sample_map.qmd` - code for generating Figure 1, the sample map with example soil chemistry plots \
 `mantel_tests.R` - code for running the Mantel tests \
 `soil_covariance.qmd` - code for generating soil covariances and covariance matrix plots \
+`Soil_NMDS.R` - code for generating soil NMDS plot

 ### data:
 `CATIgind.Rdata` - genind file with RADseq data for the analyses saved as a `.Rdata` file \